BirolLab/AIEdit/README.md

 Artificially-intelligent long read genome polisher

 Optional arguments:
--h --help               shows help message and exits [default: false] -v --version            prints version information and exits [default: false] -a --assembly           Path to assembly file [required] -b --bloom-filter       Path to btllib SeedBloomFilter populated with reads and seeds [required] --long-mode             Optimize seq. reader for long data (>5kbp) [default: false] -o --out-path           Path to output directory for storing results [default: "."]
+  -h, --help          	shows help message and exits -v, --version       	prints version information and exits -a, --assembly      	Path to assembly file [required] -b, --bloom-filter  	Path to btllib SeedBloomFilter populated with reads and seeds [required] --long-mode         	Optimize seq. reader for long data (>5kbp) -o, --out-path      	Path to output directory for storing results [default: "."]
--n --signature-length   Number of frames in each pattern [default: 10] --verbose               Print a more detailed log to stdout [default: false] -w --pattern-length     Number of bases to scan for mismatches [default: 5]
+  -V                  	Level of details printed to stdout -w, --pattern-length	Number of bases to scan for errors after each detection [default: 5]
 ```

-Use [ntHits](https://github.com/bcgsc/ntHits/tree/refactor) to generate the Bloom filter (`-b`).
+Use [ntHits](https://github.com/bcgsc/ntHits/tree/refactor) to generate the Bloom filter (for AIEdit's `-b` argument).

 AIEdit will read the necessary parameters, such as the spaced seed patterns, from the Bloom filter file.